Home » GI Bill » Oklahoma City, OK BAH Rates, Housing, Education, & Cost of Living

 • Crown Heights-Edgemere Heights $793

 Other desirable neighborhoods in Oklahoma City include Edgemere Park, Mesta Park, Paseo Arts District, and Quail Creek.
-According to Realtor.com, the average sale price of a home as of December 2023 is approximately 243,300 and Oklahoma City is a balanced market, meaning that the supply and demand for homes are about the same.
+According to Realtor.com, the average sale price of a home as of December 2023 is approximately $243,300, and Oklahoma City is a balanced market, meaning supply and demand are roughly equal.

 To learn more about VA Loan Program benefits, you can get a free eligibility assessment from our VA loan partner.